Rita Winkler

 Winkler is a Registered Professional Forester (RPF) with over 35 years of experience in forestry, applied hydrology, and water-related research.
 Winkler was an adjunct professor at Thompson Rivers University (formerly Cariboo College) and the University of British Columbia.

 Education

 Winkler received a BSF in Forest Management from the University of British Columbia (UBC) in 1978, an MSc in Forest Hydrology from the University of Alberta in 1980, and a PhD in Forest Hydrology from UBC in 2001.

-Winkler says that Star Trek inspired her to become involved with science.
+Winkler says Star Trek inspired her to become involved with science.
 She also benefited from the science teacher she had during seventh grade.

 Awards

 Named Honorary Fellow from Okanagan College in 2016 for her work in forest hydrology.